MartianZoo/solarnet/README.md

 ## Making it harder

-Of course, the nerd alpha move is to make an engine that *doesn't even know anything about Terraforming Mars*.
+The nerd alpha move is to make an engine that *doesn't even know anything about Terraforming Mars*.
 Obviously *all* the game components should be written in PETS, not just the cards!

 Here's `CityTile` in PETS

 ```
-class CityTile {
+CLASS CityTile : OwnedTile {
-    default CityTile<LandArea(HAS MAX 0 Neighbor<CityTile<Anyone>>)>
+    DEFAULT +CityTile<LandArea(HAS MAX 0 Neighbor<CityTile<Anyone>>)>
-    End: VictoryPoint / Adjacency(HAS This, GreeneryTile<Anyone>)
+    End: VictoryPoint / Adjacency<This, GreeneryTile<Anyone>>
 }
 ```

 Here's your turn actions

 ```
-abstract class StandardAction(HAS =1 This) {
+ABSTRACT CLASS StandardAction(HAS =1 This) {
-    class PlayCardFromHand   { -> PlayCard<ProjectCard, CardFront> }
+    CLASS PlayCardFromHand   { -> PlayCard<ProjectCard, CardFront> }
-    class UseStandardProject { -> UseAction<StandardProject> }
+    CLASS UseStandardProject { -> UseAction<StandardProject> }
-    class UseCardAction      { -> UseAction<ActionCard> THEN ActionUsedMarker<ActionCard> }
+    CLASS UseCardAction      { -> UseAction<ActionCard> THEN ActionUsedMarker<ActionCard> }
-    class ConvertPlants      { 8 Plant -> GreeneryTile }
+    CLASS ConvertPlants      { 8 Plant -> GreeneryTile }
-    class ConvertHeat        { 8 Heat -> TemperatureStep }
+    CLASS ConvertHeat        { 8 Heat -> TemperatureStep }
-    class SellPatents        { X ProjectCard -> X }
+    CLASS SellPatents        { X ProjectCard -> X }
-    class ClaimMilestone     { 8 -> Milestone }
+    CLASS ClaimMilestone     { 8 -> Milestone }
-    class FundAward          { 8, 6 / Award -> Award }
+    CLASS FundAward          { 8, 6 / Award -> Award }
-    class TradeAction        { 3 Energy OR 3 Titanium OR 9 -> Trade }
+    CLASS TradeAction        { 3 Energy OR 3 Titanium OR 9 -> Trade }
 }
 ```

-I don't know why but the simplicity of `TerraformRating` brings a special joy
+`TerraformRating` is pretty easy to understand:

 ```
-class TerraformRating : Owned<Player> {
+CLASS TerraformRating : Owned {
     ProductionPhase: 1
     End: VictoryPoint
 }
 ```

-Note that *why* these formulations work will take more explaining.
-I believe PETS is relatively simple, but it definitely takes a minute to twist your brain into its way of thinking.
-I'll work on explaining everything as time permits...
+Each `TerraformRating` instance you own will respond to the `ProductionPhase` signal by generating 1 megacredit for you, and will also respond to the `End` phase by handing you a `VictoryPoint`.
+Simple as that!
+(Or, I could have made `TR` a subclass of `VictoryPoint`; that would have worked too, but I decided to be a stickler about VPs not existing until the end of the game.)

-## Why do all this?
+## Why are you doing this?

-* Because it's interesting
-* Because it's really hard
-* Because I think it will be cool
-* Because for some reason I just love this game that much
+Purely for fun and learning.
+I don't have any specific ambitions for it.
+It's a toy.

 ## Why the name PETS